Rammsauer/greenwashing/README.md

 over, wait as a BUYER fills out forms.

-There are bars of "The Paper Street Soap Company" soap on
+There are bars of "The Paper Street Soap Company" soap on the counter.
+Jack looks like he's half-expecting to get
 </pre>